-- Each grant will consist of $1,500 that can be applied towards aircraft rental for flight training purposes and/or flight instructor fees (applicable to the required training) at Starks Twin Oaks (the home-base airport of EAA Chapter 105) or another approved flight school of the recipient’s choice.
-The flight school and/or instructor will invoice EAA 105 for actual aircraft rental and/or instructor fees.
+- Each initial grant will consist of up to $1,500 to be applied towards aircraft rental for flight training purposes and/or flight instructor fees (for instruction applicable to the required training) at Starks Twin Oaks (the home-base airport of EAA Chapter 105) or another approved flight school of the recipient’s choice.
+The flight school and/or instructor must agree to directly invoice EAA 105 for the actual aircraft rental and/or instructor fees after the charges have been incurred.
 From time to time, some flight schools may offer special pricing or packages for scholarship recipients, to maximize their use of funds.
-Details will be provided at a later date.
-A portion of the funds may be used, only when prior permission is obtained, for related fees such as FAA testing and similar needs.
+A portion of the funds may be used, only if prior approval is obtained from the scholarship administrator, for a small amount of training-related fees such as FAA testing and similar.

 - Document 1: A short personal autobiography, describing the applicant and his/her background.

 - Document 2: The applicant’s contact information (name, address, phone, email, etc.) and birth date.

 - Document 3: A one or two page narrative essay, describing the applicant’s interest, desire, commitment and future plans in aviation.
 Leverage the “helpful hints” above in writing your essay.
 This essay will be a primary tool in selecting candidates for the interview phase – so be sure to convince us here.